SpectrumInstrumentation/spcm/README.md

 ## Setting up a data transfer buffer for recording (digitizer) or replay (AWG)

-### Recording
+### Recording (Digitizing)
 To transfer data to or from the card, we have to setup a data transfer object.
 This object allocates an amount the memory of the card (`memory_size`) and a Direct Memory Access (DMA) buffer on the host pc (`allocate_buffer`).
-Half of the samples are taken before the trigger, that is configured by the trigger engine, and half of the samples are recorded afterwards.
+Half of the samples are taken before the trigger, as configured by the trigger engine, and half of the samples are recorded afterwards.
 Then the transfer from the card to the host pc is started and the program waits until the DMA is filled.

 ```python
 # define the data buffer